Throwing a Reopening Event for your Sports Facility

 You may need to hire staff to serve the food and beverages.
 You also need to plan to have all the necessary permits.
 Will there be alcohol?
 You’ll need a noise permit for after 10 p.m. if the party is held outside.
 Fireworks, health permits for food and building permits for tents — there’s a lot to anticipate!

 Make sure to have enough trash cans and restrooms, including portable restrooms.
 Will you be doing the clean-up afterwards?
 Does that come as part of the package with the serving staff?

 The easiest way to spread the word is by updating your website and social media!
 Offer special deals limited-time coupons, raffles, and giveaways to accompany the event.

 There’s also the old-fashioned approach.
 Decorate your building with signs and balloons.
 Send out announcements in the mail or use local advertising — online, print or radio.

 Plan for COVID-19

 How can you exercise caution while throwing a socially distanced party?
-The first thing you can is appoint a workplace coordinator — for the event and your everyday business activities.
+The first thing you can do is appoint a workplace coordinator to implement safety protocols — for the event and your everyday business activities.

 - Wearing facemasks